 But there are a small handful of banks paying interest rates on money market accounts that rival those of certificates of deposit (CDs).

-And unlike CDs, money market accounts don’t tie your money up for a year or more in order for you to get higher rates.
+And unlike CDs, money market accounts don’t tie your money up for a year or more in order for you to get the highest bank interest rates.

 Since banks who pay high-interest rates are so few and far between, we’ve compiled a list of banks offering the best money market accounts available right now.

-The Top 10 Best Money Market Account Providers This Year:
+Top 10 Best Money Market Account Providers In 2019

 First, What Are Money Market Accounts?